criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 # Upgrading from a pre-2.4.0 version
+**NOTE**: This has changed in the 2.4.5 version.

 In LogStream 2.4.0, the introduction of the `$CRIBL_VOLUME_DIR` environment variable simplifies the persistent storage requirement for logstream-master.
 Instead of maintaining 4 separate persistent volumes (one each for $CRIBL_HOME/{data,state,local,groups}), they can all be consolidated into a single volume.

 In the helm chart, we handle this via the helm upgrade command.
-The upgrade option for the 2.4.0 version of the chart creates a new, larger, volume and consolidates the data from the original volumes to it.
+If you are upgrading from a pre-2.4 version of the chart, you'll want to set the 'consolidate_volumes' value, which will create a new, larger, volume and consolidates the data from the original volumes to it.
 This is done via an initContainer that handles the logistics.
 When it finishes, and the logstream-master pod comes back up, it is with a single consolidated volume.

 ## WARNING: BACK UP YOUR DATA FIRST